weimerj/weimerj.github.io/_pages/research.md

 ### What is "thin data"?

-A: While empirical data is often a significant source of this background knowledge in LE-CPS, it can also be limited, sparse, or "thin" due to unmodeled variability, dataset shifts, anomalies, and sensing constraints.
+While empirical data is often a significant source of this background knowledge in LE-CPS, it can also be limited, sparse, or "thin" due to unmodeled variability, dataset shifts, anomalies, and sensing constraints.
 Consequently, providing safety guarantees and predictable performance in learning-enabled CPS with thin data is challenging.
 My research addresses the challenges of thin data by incorporating additional sources of background knowledge including